 This rule clarifies the exclusion for qualifying distribution center receipts for purposes of the Commercial Activity Tax (CAT).
-This rule is being updated to clarify that a refining facility, as that term is defined in R.C.
-5751.01(F)(2)(z)(VIII) may obtain a qualified distribution center certificate.
-If you wish to comment on the proposed rule or the BIA, please send your comments to the Department of Taxation and the Common Sense Initiative Office by August 15, 2014.
+This rule was updated to clarify that a refining facility, as that term is defined in R.C.
+5751.01(F)(2)(z)(VIII), may obtain a qualified distribution center certificate.
+This rule is now final and effective.

 (A) Pursuant to division (F)(2)(z) of section 5751.01 of the Revised Code, “gross receipts” excludes “qualifying distribution center receipts.”
 That division defines “qualifying distribution center receipts” and other terms used in that definition.
 While all the requirements of division (F)(2)(z) of section 5751.01 of the Revised Code must be met, it essentially provides that certain receipts of a supplier from qualified property delivered to a qualified distribution center are excluded from that supplier’s calculation of gross receipts for purposes of the commercial activity tax.
 The extent of this exclusion is based on the Ohio delivery percentage as determined by the qualified distribution center, and such percentage applies to all suppliers shipping to that location regardless of the percentage of that supplier’s actual property that will be shipped outside the state.

 (B) In order to meet the requirements to be a qualified distribution center, a warehouse, a facility similar to a warehouse, or a refining facility in addition to meeting all other requirements specified in division (F)(2)(z) of section 5751.01 of the Revised Code, must meet both of the following requirements for the qualifying period: